 Our genetics and day-to-day factors such as what we eat and cleanliness all play into our odour outcome.
 Doing things like showering every morning can be key to keeping that bacteria to a minimum and whilst antiperspirants are probably not a need, natural deodorants are a handy (and healthy) armour against those days when these factors are against us.

-At ASÚVI, we have tackled making a product that achieves moisture absorption and bacterial neutralisation, whilst not compromising on ingredient quality or scent.
-Our blend of ultra-absorbent activated charcoal and clay, plant extract based fragrances and natural minerals work to absorb sweat, kill pesky bacteria and provide an uplifting scent for your day.
+At ASUVI, we have tackled making a product that achieves moisture absorption and bacterial neutralisation, whilst not compromising on ingredient quality or scent.
+Our blend of ultra-absorbent Bamboo extract, plant based fragrances and natural minerals work to absorb sweat, kill pesky bacteria and provide an uplifting scent for your day.